KiandaBPM/docs/content/docs/platform/document-generation/excel workbook add-in.md

     ![Field select in Kianda add-in](/images/excel-field-select.jpg)

 11. Click on **<-Insert** at the bottom of Kianda task pane to add the form field into the template.
-Note that when you select a **Table** into the template, only the **Title columns appear**.
+Note that when you select a **Table** into the template, only the **Title** columns appear.
 This is because the add-in will look for all rows with the specific column name and insert the values into the excel workbook.
 See below for an example:

     ![Table example - excel template](/images/excel-table-example.jpg)